SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

-A ``do`` statement in Swift is similar to curly braces (``{}``) in C used to delimit a code block, and does not incur a performance cost at runtime.
+A ``do`` statement in Swift is similar to curly braces (``{}``) in C used to delimit a code block, and doesn't incur a performance cost at runtime.

 A ``do`` statement has the following form: